chao-hsiao/FinalProjectAI/README.md

 5. Review the generated email.
 If you are satisfied with the content, click the "Click me to send the email" link to open Gmail with the email pre-filled.

-## Hyperparameters for Generating Better Prompts
+## Hyperparameters for Transforming into a Better Prompt

-To improve the prompt generation, we have fine-tuned the model with the following hyperparameters:
+To transform the initial prompt into a better prompt, we used the following hyperparameters for training our model:

 - **Batch Size:** 2
 - **Learning Rate:** 2e-5
 - **Epochs:** 10

-These hyperparameters were chosen to balance training efficiency and model performance.
+These hyperparameters were chosen to balance the model's performance and training time, ensuring that the generated prompts are both accurate and contextually appropriate.

 ## Experimental Results